Homepage

 Pushes and chaos at a bank in Havana as retirees and workers try to withdraw their money

-Out of danger, Cuban who was injured in a collapse in Guyana
+Out of danger, Cuban who suffered injuries in a collapse in Guyana

 "The Workers' Party": in Matanzas, destroyed, the "fervor" for May 1st is growing

-CTC calls on workers to address the deficiency of energy carriers
+CTC asks workers to address the deficiency of energy carriers

-Author of controversial job offer in Matanzas responds to criticism: "I'm trying to get ahead with my child."
+Author of controversial job offer in Matanzas responds to criticism: "I’m trying to move forward with my child."

-Symbolic blow: The Cuban regime takes the May Day celebration out of the Plaza again due to the crisis
+Symbolic blow: The Cuban regime once again removes May Day from the Plaza due to the crisis

-Job offer in Matanzas generates controversy: they pay 2 CUP for each sweet sold and a 12-hour workday
+Job offer in Matanzas generates controversy: they pay 2 CUP for each sweet sold and a 12-hour shift

 In the midst of the crisis, the regime calls for May 1st with a warlike tone against the U.S.